kfdykme/easy_adaptive_scaffold/README.md

 # BugFix
 - Animation Bug while use both AdaptiveScaffold and AdaptiveLayout
-# Features todo
+# Features
-- Make easy to use
+- Make easy to use [DONE]
-- hook router to push or open second layout
+- hook router to push or open second layout [TODO]